rejetto/hfs/dev.md

 - All objects that go in yaml should use snake_case.
   - Reason: we want something that is both easy for the user and maps directly in our code.
     Spaces and kebab-case don't play well with javascript and camel is less readable for the user.
+- API names should start with get_ if and only if they provide information without making changes.

 # Project design